julzaza/wildwitchherbs/_posts/2025-07-12-top-fertility-herbs.md

 No. In traditional cultures, fertility herbs were used alongside midwives, community knowledge, and lived observation.
 Modern readers should treat this information as educational and consult qualified practitioners before medicinal use.

 ### Can these herbs help if I’m not trying to conceive?
 Yes.
-Historically, fertility herbs were also used to regulate cycles, restore strength after illness or loss, support hormonal balance, and reconnect women to their reproductive rhythms — not only for pregnancy.
+Historically, fertility herbs were also used to regulate cycles, restore strength after illness or loss, support hormonal balance, and reconnect women to their reproductive rhythms, not only for pregnancy.

 ### Why are some fertility herbs restricted to women?
 In many folk traditions, certain plants were associated with womb power, menstrual blood, and lineage magic.
 These herbs were sometimes restricted or ritually forbidden to men due to their perceived energetic and physiological effects.